Glasgow’s Tourism and Visitor Plan

 Undeniably, at the heart of the city’s success are its people.
 Glaswegians are renowned the world over for their friendliness, kindness, warm welcome and good humour.

-And with an ambitious Tourism and Visitor Plan, which aims to attract one million more tourists annually by 2023 and position the city as the Gateway to Scotland, Glasgow will continue to strengthen its global reputation in the years to come as a vibrant, culturally-rich destination with an unrivalled visitor experience and world-class customer service.
+With an ambitious Tourism and Visitor Plan, Glasgow will continue to strengthen its global reputation in the years to come as a vibrant, culturally-rich destination with an unrivalled visitor experience and world-class customer service.